Become a Certified Advocate for Special Education

 There are no federal or state regulations governing who can be an advocate.

-That’s why the National Association of Special Education Teachers (NASET) and the American Academy of Special Education Professionals (AASEP) created the Board Certification in Advocacy in Special Education (BCASE)—a rigorous, credentialed program that empowers professionals and parents alike to advocate with clarity, authority, and special education expertise.
+That’s why the National Association of Special Education Teachers (NASET) and the American Academy of Special Education Professionals (AASEP) created the Board Certification for Advocacy in Special Education (BCASE)—a rigorous, credentialed program that empowers professionals and parents alike to advocate with clarity, authority, and special education expertise.

 Is this Certification for me?